 The Grease Boss Easy Clean is an electromechanical Grease Removal Unit, removing fat, oil and grease (FOG) from wastewater.
-It incorporates a self-wash and pump out cycle to keep the appliance cleaner and reduce annual servicing costs.
+The G5 COMBI is specifically engineered for Combi Ovens, incorporating a very low profile, high heat tolerance, and an integrated Tundish.